FAQs

 Schools choose to work with us because we won’t compromise on quality, safety, community initiatives or our leaders.
 We’re proud to invest in the best leaders, the most comprehensive safety and back up in the industry, meaningful partnerships with the communities the teams visit and a support team who are here for you and your child.
 We care about delivering the most meaningful experience we can and that is what sets us aside from an average trip.

 That’s what we are here for.
-Our experienced Leaders are first aid trained and are backed by the support of our Operations Centre meaning they can speak to a doctor via a conference call for the best professional advice.
-Leaders carry comprehensive medical kits, including prescription medicine so a doctor can authorise them to use medication in the field.
+Our experienced Leaders are first aid trained and are backed by the support of our Operations Centre meaning they can speak to a doctor via a conference call for professional advice.
+Leaders carry comprehensive medical kits, including prescription medicines so a doctor can authorise them to use medication in the field.
 We have access to networks of screened medical facilities should it become necessary to visit one and in that case, we’ll proactively get in touch with you to keep you fully informed.
 Declare any pre-existing medical conditions and all the costs are covered.

 We recognise that phones can be a useful tool for students whilst they’re travelling – from taking photos to keeping a diary, listening to music and researching places to go, there are many ways they can be utilised to add value to the experience.